tahirramzan/Modsecurity-nodejs/README.md

 4. To test the node module, you may use : `npm test`.
 Further to test the simple connector you can `cd` into `example` and type `node simple_example.js`.

-#TODO:
- - [ ] Support std_multimap.i
- - [ ] Automate the search for linking libraries
- - [ ] Add Unit tests

 #Disclaimer
 This is in early development phase and is highly unstable.
+To see some known bugs or issues you may check [this](todo.md).